LLNL/zfp/docs/source/bit-stream.rst

 From an implementation standpoint, bit streams are read from and written to memory in increments of *words* of bits.
-The constant power-of-two word size is configured at :ref:`compile time <config>`, and is limited to 8, 16, 32, or 64 bits.
+The constant power-of-two :ref:`word size <word-size>` is configured at compile time, and is limited to 8, 16, 32, or 64 bits.

 The bit stream API is publicly exposed and may be used to write additional